-I understand this Handbook represents the policy of the County and replaces and supersedes all other oral or written personnel policies or procedures.
+I understand this Handbook represents the policy of the County and replaces and supersedes any and all other oral or written personnel policies or procedures.

 I understand this Handbook is not nor is it intended to be a contract of employment.
-I understand I am an employee-at-will and understand each County elected official or BOCC department head retains the right to terminate his/her employees at any time for any reason not prohibited by Federal, State or Municipal law, and I also understand employees can terminate their own employment at any time.
+I understand I am an employee-at-will and understand each County Elected Official or Board of County Commissioners (BOCC) department head retains the right to terminate his/her employees at any time for any reason not prohibited by Federal, State or Municipal law, and I also understand employees can terminate their own employment at any time.